Corsinvest/cv4pve-barc/README.md

 * Hook script
 * Multiple VM single execution
 * Copy config and firewall files
-* Export any vm in cluster
+* Export any vm in cluster 'all'
+* Export any vm in specific host 'all-hostname'
 * Show size of backup and incremental
+* Check 'No backup' flag in disk configuration

 # Configuration and use
 Download package eve4pve-barc_?.?.?-?_all.deb, on your Proxmox VE host and install: